slobodanl/notes/js/npm/npm-nvm-issues.md

 npm WARN npm Supported releases of Node.js are the latest release of 6, 8, 9, 10, 11, 12.
 npm WARN npm You can find the latest version at https://nodejs.org/
 ```
 that means that `npm` is not correctly linked and `which npm` could result in `~/.npm-global/bin/npm` however the newer npm is actually installed in `~/.nvm/versions/node/v13.5.0/bin/npm`.
-To fix the issue do the following:
+To fix the issue remove any `PATH` binding to `~/.npm-global/bin` because nvm should be in charge of using the correct npm.

+## reinstall system packages using `reinstall-packages system`
 1. `alias npm=/home/existme/.nvm/versions/node/v13.5.0/bin/npm`
 2. `npm -v` should result something >= `6.13.4`
 3. `nvm reinstall-packages system`
     1. if you got `Error: EPERM, Operation not permitted`, issue `npm config set unsafe-perm true`

+## npm peer problem

 * * *
 Creation date: _2019-12-21_